Google completes first drone delivery

 An older resident ordered a birthday present for his wife.
 Although the majority of the delivery was done by a FedEx truck, the last mile was completed by drone.

-The yellow and white drones are loaded with packages at a local centre of operations called the "Nest", where Wing employees pack them with up to three pounds (1.3 kilograms) of goods, deliverable within a six mile (10 kilometre) radius.
+The yellow and white drones are loaded with packages at a local center of operations called the "Nest," where Wing employees pack them with up to three pounds of goods, deliverable within a six mile (10 kilometer) radius.

 Once they have arrived at their destination, the drones don't land.
 Instead, they hover above the house and lower the package with a cable.